Martinoxo/BONELAB-Fusion/TideFusion Staging/Thunderstore/README.md

 2. Install MelonLoader (0.5.7 required).
 3. Install BoneLib.
 4. Download Fusion and drag the LabFusion.dll file into your MelonLoader Mods folder.
 This is not to be confused with the SLZ official mods folder.
-5. Drag the RiptideNetworking.dll file into your MelonLoader Plugins folder.
-5. Drag the netstandard.dll file into your MelonLoader Plugins folder.
 6. You're done!

 ## How To Install (Quest)